Oklahoma ‘witch’ gets life terms for terrorizing grandchild

 OKLAHOMA CITY (AP) — An Oklahoma City woman accused of terrorizing her 7-year-old granddaughter while dressed as a witch has been sentenced to life in prison.

-The Oklahoman (http://bit.ly/2pf0p6u ) reports 51-year-old Geneva Robinson was sentenced Thursday to three consecutive life terms.
+Geneva Robinson, 51, was sentenced Thursday to three consecutive life terms, The Oklahoman (http://bit.ly/2pf0p6u ) reported.
 She pleaded guilty to five counts of felony child abuse in February.

-Court records say Robinson, who dressed as “Nelda” to scare her granddaughter, admitted to scratching the girl’s neck, striking her face, hitting her hand with a rolling pin and cutting her hair while she slept.
+Robinson, who dressed as “Nelda” to scare her granddaughter, admitted to scratching the girl’s neck, striking her face, hitting her hand with a rolling pin and cutting her hair while she slept, according to court records.

+“What she did was horrific and what she did will forever impact this child and her siblings,” said Assistant District Attorney Merydith Easter.
+“She deserves the same amount of mercy that she showed this child, and that’s none.”

 Most Read Stories